fharms/java-examples/wildfly8-hibernate5/README.md

-#Wildfly 8.2 with JPA 2.1 experiment
+#Wildfly 8.2 with Hibernate 5.2

-The purpose of this example is to experiment if it possible to use JPA 2.1 & Hibernate 5.2 with WildFly 8.2
+The purpose of this example is to experiment if it possible to use Hibernate 5.2 with WildFly 8.2

 #How to run ?